kumkum-k/BITCM/README.md

 # 📌 BITCM-Club Management System

 ## 📖 Overview
 The **BITCM-Club Management System** is a PHP & MySQL-based web application designed to **automate and streamline club administration**.

 It includes modules for **member registration, event management, attendance tracking, and financial management**, with a **secure login system** and **role-based access control** for **Bangalore Institute of Technology**.

-This system **reduces manual work**, improves operational efficiency, and fosters better member engagement through a user-friendly interface accessible on all devices.
+This system **reduces manual work**, improves operational efficiency, and fosters better member engagement through a user-friendly interface making accessiblity convinient.

 ---